-What is happening at COP29
+What happened at COP29

 Sam Jackson